vishnusaipriya7/Web_Vax/README.md

 WebVax Project Setup and Execution Guide 🚀
 1. Clone the Repository 🖥️
-Begin by cloning the repository to your local machine using Git.
+Start by cloning the repository to your local machine using Git.
 Open a terminal and run the following command:

 bash
 Copy